Learn what corporate identity is and how to deliver on three key components: corporate design, communication and behavior.

 How to define your corporate identity

 The starting point of your corporate identity strategy is to begin from within the organization.
-Look into how your own employees perceive you, and if you’re just starting, put on paper everything that your brand signifies and what its vision is.

-You also need to learn how the target audiences perceive your brand.
+Next, you need to learn how the target audiences perceive your brand.
 Whether by case studies, research, or opinion polls, try to see how people view your corporate and visual identity.

-It’s also important to align your corporate identity with the vision you have for your brand in the future.
+Finally, it’s important to align your corporate identity with the vision you have for your brand in the future.
 If you want to make big changes, your corporate identity should also reflect that.
 Make sure you keep your brand promise and stay true to your values.

 How to use your visual identity as an asset to your overall strategy